-Official Information Act Requests
+Official Information Act requests

 The Official Information Act 1982 (OIA) allows New Zealanders to have access to official information held by governments and government agencies.
 This promotes openness and transparency, and enables New Zealanders’ participation in government.

-Before you make an OIA request
+Before you make a request

 We encourage you to check out the sources of information below, as you may find the information you need is already publicly available: